DasLeo/cka-docs/Kubernetes Cheat Sheet.md

 #### CRI-O Daemon Setup

-Next add the `conmon` binary path and the docker.io registry to `/etc/crio/crio.conf` CRI-O uses systemd as cgroup driver by default, but if this ever changes, we need to set `cgroup_manager = "systemd"` and `conmon_cgroup="system.slice"` as well.
+Next add the `conmon` binary path to `/etc/crio/crio.conf` Then add image registries to `/etc/containers/registries.conf` CRI-O uses systemd as cgroup driver by default, but if this ever changes, we need to set `cgroup_manager = "systemd"` and `conmon_cgroup="system.slice"` as well.

 ```bash